-With the International Trans Day of Visibility coming up on Wednesday 31st March, we wanted to check in with one of our past speakers, Leng Montgomery, on what this day means to him.
+With International Trans Day of Visibility on 31st March, we check in with our past speaker, Leng Montgomery, on what this day means to him.

 In particular, as a Diversity and Inclusion specialist, we wanted to ask Leng how decision makers in the workplace can better support Trans and Non Binary people.
 Make sure you watch Leng’s important TEDxLondon talk, “Why we need to listen to trans people tell their own stories”, here.